NunoAlexandre/nunoalexandre.github.io/_posts/2016-11-22-the-joy-of-pattern-matching.markdown

 comments: true
 ---

 Pattern Matching is a beautiful way to specify the different behaviours a function has depending on its arguments.

-By other words, Pattern Matching is the dispatch mechanism of deciding the correct definition of a function to be applied based on the presence of the parts of a pattern.
+By other words, Pattern Matching is the dispatch mechanism of deciding the correct definition of a function to be applied based on the presence of the parts of a defined pattern.

-This might sound a bit too high level but it's pretty straightforward and since it has roots in mathematical notations, you might have seen it before.
+This might sound a bit too high level, or confusing, but it's pretty straightforward and since it has roots in mathematical notations, you might have seen it before:

 <img src="/images/function-definition.png"/>